This is the second out of three entries of the tax declaration guide on tax deductions. We’ll cover:

 Use this form to deduct expenses for work-oriented training .
 You can deduct up to CHF 500 without supporting receipts.
 Make use of that limit!

 Providing receipts, the cap is CHF 12,000.
+Going over CHF 500 requires uploading supporting docs.
 Deductions might include language courses, a coding academy, any kind of job training etc. In all cases, you must indicate if/how much of the total costs was borne by third parties.
 Third parties are typically employers, the federal government, industry associations etc. Aggregate all third party contributions in the field Beitrag Arbeitgeber oder weiterer Stellen.
 They won’t be considered towards the deduction.

 Part three (and final) on tax deductions continues here.